I never got drunk with my father,

 never got to count each little blessing

 blue collar Irish, you appreciate

 a son who swears off the drink.

-My conversion to the Baha’i Faith caused my father, who was a devout Catholic, some degree of pain and worry.
-And although it was never a contentious point between us, he was never quite reconciled or happy with my choice and always, I think, a little saddened by it.
+My conversion to the Baha’i Faith caused my father, who was a devout Catholic, a terrible degree of pain and worry.
+And although it was never a contentious point between us, he never accepted my choice and was always, even if reconciled to it, saddened by it.

 Thank you for reading Cheers.
 I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.

 The photograph was taken at Newport, RI at one of the once stately homes of the rich that is now merely the gawking place of us lower castes.
 It is, I am guessing, a representation of Bacchus, the Roman god of wine and drinking, although I am by no means an expert on such things.
 To see my photography blog, please visit the Book of Bokeh.

 Photograph, poem and notes © John Etheridge; all rights reserved.
 The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original written work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © John Etheridge, https://bookofpain.wordpress.com.
 The photograph is not licensed for use in any way without the expressed consent of its creator.